Skip to main content

 FieldTypeRequiredWhat it does

-typestringyesProvider type such as filesystem or postgres
+typestringyesProvider type such as filesystem, sqlite, or postgres

 uristringyesConnection target for that provider